 Challenging or undesirable behavior is one of the leading reasons why animals are relinquished to shelters.
-If you are struggling with your pet’s behavior, we suggest that you contact a trainer early on.
+If you are struggling with your pet’s behavior, CHS suggests that you contact a trainer early on.
 This will give you the best chance at identifying and modifying your pet’s undesirable behavior.
 Some behaviors are simple training issues, others are more complex and will require a trainer with a behavior modification skill set.
 But the first step is to identify the problem and contact a professional to help.

 If your pet was adopted from the Connecticut Humane Society, you may decide to reach out to CHS as your first step.
 CHS offers complimentary behavior consultations for alumni for six months after the date of adoption.
 The service includes an initial phone consultation, a detailed questionnaire, and an in-person consultation (if appropriate).
 As needed, we can also provide one follow-up appointment, and three months of phone/email follow-up.
 This service is only available to pets who have been adopted from CHS.

 If an adopter needs a behavior consultation after those six months, the service is available for a fee.
 The first in-person consultation is $50 and each additional appointment is $35 per hour.